Andy Lassner: Early life

-Andy Lassner was born to Orthodox Jewish parents in Bogotá, Colombia.
+Andy Lassner was born to American Orthodox Jewish parents in Bogotá, Colombia.
 His mother, Danièle G. Lassner, was a foreign language expert.
-His father, Jules Lassner, was a captain in the United States Marine Corps.
-Jules was born in New York City to Ukrainian Jewish parents.
+His father, Jules Lassner, was a captain in the United States Marine Corps who was born in New York City to Ukrainian Jewish parents.
 His parents moved to Bogotá after their marriage for his father's job at Seagram.
-They lived there for nine years during which they founded a Talmud Torah Hebrew school, shtiebel, before returning to New York.
-Lassner was raised in New York City and was a New York Rangers fan.
-He has one brother.
+They lived there for nine years during which they founded a Talmud Torah Hebrew school at the local shtiebel, before returning to New York where they raised their two sons.

 Career

 Lassner started his career in the mid-1990s as a line producer for The Jane Whitney Show.
 In the boom of talk shows in the 1990s, he later produced The Richard Bey Show as well as The Carnie Wilson Show.
 In 2001, Lassner was the co-executive producer of The List.
 He began working at The Rosie O'Donnell Show in 2002.
 Andy began working at The Ellen DeGeneres Show in 2003.
-He is the main role in the segment Average Andy where he plays an average person contrasting with experts in their fields.
-Another recurring segment features host Ellen DeGeneres sending Lassner with a celebrity to haunted houses every Halloween; this is due to his being easily frightened.
+He was the main role in the segment Average Andy where he plays an average person contrasting with experts in their fields.
+Another recurring segment featured host Ellen DeGeneres sending Lassner with a celebrity to haunted houses every Halloween; this is due to him being easily frightened.
 He also served as an executive producer on Ellen's Game of Games and Family Game Fight!.

 Personal life

-Lassner is married to Lorie and has three children.
-He has a daughter and twin sons who were born in 2006.
-They reside in Los Angeles.
-Lassner is Jewish and is a fan of the Los Angeles Kings, where he has season tickets.
-He is friends with Anže Kopitar, hosting him on The Ellen DeGeneres Show to raise donations for Breast cancer awareness month.
+Lassner is married to Lorie and has three children: a daughter and twin sons who were born in 2006.
+The family resides in Los Angeles.
+Lassner, a New Yorker, was previously a New York Rangers fan, but is now a supporter of the Los Angeles Kings, where he has season tickets.
+He is friends with the team's captain Anže Kopitar, hosting him on The Ellen DeGeneres Show to raise donations for Breast cancer awareness month.
 He supports gay rights in the US.
 In 2017, Lassner was critical of Donald Trump's "America First" policy.

 Lassner has struggled with alcoholism and drug addiction in his past.
 He became sober for six years, until, while working on The Rosie O'Donnell Show, he took home a case of free Listerine (which has a high alcohol content) and began drinking it to get drunk.
 He soon relapsed into other forms of addiction.
 He entered rehab a number of times in 1999 and has been clean ever since.